My Approach to Helping

 What to expect with the counseling process,

 If specific topics are off-limits, I will prefer to know this during the consult call.
 Again, as a clinician, information is one of the tools needed to assist you.
 It's helpful to know if topics are not up for discussion.
-During the consult call, if disclosed, I can inform you if I will be able to assist you.
+During the consult call, if disclosed, I can inform you if it will best for your to see help elsewhere.

 If using insurance or employee assistance programs (EAP), expect to be diagnosed with a disorder from the DSM-V. All insurances or EAP ask for a diagnosis for the counselor to receive payment for the session.
 I don't mind telling you what I submit as the diagnosis.
 Feel free to ask.

 There is paperwork, consents, and releases for completion to start the process.
 I typically email the paperwork 2-3 days prior to the session.
 The paperwork is not optional.
-There is information I must have on file to be in compliance with standards for record-keeping.
+There is information I must have on file to be in compliance for record-keeping and reimbursement purposes.
 Again, the information is needed.

 I hope this helps.